davejlong/cog-jumpcloud/README.md

   > get a list of accounts that can be used for the `--account` option

 * `users`
-  > get a list of users
+  > Commands for working with users

 * `systems`
-  > get a list of systems
+  > Commands for working with systems

+* `tags`
+  > Commands for working with tags

 * `JUMPCLOUD_API_KEY`
   > API Key for JumpCloud